ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ilola-avtcore-rtp-v3c.md

 ### Aggregation packets {#Aggregation-packets}

-Aggregation Packets (APs) are introduced to enable the reduction of packetization overhead for small NAL units, such as most of the non-ACL NAL units, which are often only a few octets in size.
+Aggregation Packets (APs) enable the reduction of packetization overhead for small NAL units, such as most of the non-ACL NAL units, which are often only a few octets in size.

-Aggregation packets (AP) may wrap multiple NAL units belonging to the same access unit in a single RTP payload.
-This is referred to as single time aggregation packet (STAP).
-This mode is specified in {{Single-time-aggregation-packet}}.

-Aggregation packets (AP) may also wrap multiple NAL units from different access units into the same RTP payload.
-This is referred to as multi time aggregation packet (MTAP).
-This mode is specified in {{Multi-time-aggregation-packet}}.

-#### Single time aggregation packet {#Single-time-aggregation-packet}

-Single time aggregation packet (STAP) may be used to combine NAL units that belong to the same access unit.
-Similarily to the single NAL unit packet, the first two bytes of the STAP MUST contain RTP payload header.
+Aggregation packets (APs) may wrap multiple NAL units belonging to the same access unit in a single RTP payload.
+The first two bytes of the AP MUST contain RTP payload header.
 The NAL unit type (NUT) for the NAL unit header contained in the RTP payload header MUST be equal to 56, which falls in the unspecified range of the NAL unit types defined in  {{ISO.IEC.23090-5}}.
-STAP may contain a conditional v3c-tile-id field.
-STAP MUST contain two or more aggregation units.
-The structure of STAP is described below in {{fig-single-time-aggregation-packet}}.
+AP may contain a conditional v3c-tile-id field.
+AP MUST contain two or more aggregation units.
+The structure of AP is shown in {{fig-aggregation-packet}}.

 ~~~
     0                   1                   2                   3